LEDIG STILLING VED UNIVERSITETET I BERGEN

 Qualifications and personal qualities:

-- the applicant must hold a master`s degree or equivalent in life sciences (biology, biochemistry, biomedical research or similar)
+- The applicant must hold a master`s degree or equivalent in molecular biology, cell biology, medicine, bioinformatics, immunology or other relevant fields.

-- the candidate should be able to work independently and in a structured manner, and have the ability to cooperate with others
+- The candidate should be able to work independently and in a structured manner, and at the same time have the ability to cooperate with others and to work closely integrated in a large team.

 We can offer: